 Professor Haigh is a Fellow of the Royal Society, of the Institute of Physics and of the Royal Meteorological Society.
 She has been awarded the IoP Chree (now Appleton) Medal and Prize, and the RMetS Adrian Gill Prize, for her work on solar influences on climate.

 James Heappey has been Member of Parliament for the Wells constituency since the May 2015 General Election, at which he won the seat for the Conservative Party.
-He was reelected in 2017 with a majority of 7,582.
+He was reelected in 2017, and again in 2019 with a majority of 9,991.
+Following the 2019 General Election James was appointed Minister for Defence Procurement.

 Before entering politics, James served in the Army, reaching the rank of Major.
 In a 10-year career in the Rifles, he served on operations in Kabul in 2005, Northern Ireland in 2006, Basra in 2007 and Sangin in Helmand Province in 2009.
 He also served in Kenya and across the United Kingdom, including working for the head of the Army in the Ministry of Defence in London.